milesj/shapeshifter/README.md

 The `meta` object allows arbitrary metadata to be defined.
-Only two fields are supported currently, `primaryKey` and `resourceName`, both of which are required when generating `Schema` classes using `--schemas`.
+Only two fields are supported currently, `primaryKey` and `resourceName`, both of which are used when generating `Schema` classes using `--schemas`.
 The `primaryKey` defines the unique identifier / primary key of the record, usually "id" (default), while `resourceName` is the unique name found in a URL path.
-For example, in the URL "/api/users/123", the "users" path part would be the resource name.
+For example, in the URL "/api/users/123", the "users" path part would be the resource name, and "123" would be the primary key.

 ```json
 "meta": {